Generic Name: venetoclax (ven-ET-oh-klax)

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

-Keep the Starting Pack tablets in the original package.
+Keep the tablets in the original package during the first 4 weeks of treatment.
 Do not transfer the medicine to a pillbox or another container.

 It is very important that your doctor check your progress at regular visits while you are using venetoclax.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.